 ESERO Space Goes To School

 The programme is designed to stimulate an interest in Space, and science more generally, while seeking to dispel any bias the students may feel about who can or cannot be a scientist.
-We want all students to feel from an early age that they can be scientists if they want to.
+We want all students to feel that they can be scientists if they want to.

 Speakers are available to book for 30 minute online slots allowing for student Q&A time.
 Please note – as these sessions will take place online you will need a strong WiFi connection.

 This programme is extremely popular and spaces fill up fast.
-To avoid disappointment and to be in with the best possible chance of securing a speaker for your class, we highly recommend you book early when programs are announced.
+To avoid disappointment and to be in with the best possible chance of securing a speaker for your class, we highly recommend you join the waiting list immediately to avoid disappointment.

 It is a condition of participation that a small sample of your students complete a short evaluation survey.
 Accurate evaluation allows us to continue providing the program for free and ensures we can best amend the programme to serve your students’ needs.
 Priority consideration for future iterations of the programme, will be given to participants who complete and return evaluation surveys.